mehdibelhajamor/b00t2root-CTF-2020/README.md

 f.write(c)
 f.close()
 ```
 The main problem here is that we don't know when it's Base64 or Hex.
-So i just wrote a script to decode it manualy by entering H if it's Hex or B if it's Base64, then since i know a part of the flag which is "_b00t2root{}_" with length **11**, so I can retrive the flag :
+So i just wrote a script to decode it manualy by entering H if it's Hex or B if it's Base64, then since i know a part of the flag which is "_b00t2root{}_" with length **11**, so I can retrive the flag.

+Solver :
 ```python
 from pwn import xor
 import base64